babyloniaapp/docs/learning.md

 An ERC20 token contract keeps track of fungible tokens: any one token is exactly equal to any other token; no tokens have special rights or behavior associated with them.
 This makes ERC20 tokens useful for things like a medium of exchange currency, voting rights, staking, and more.
 (Source: [openzeppeling](https://docs.openzeppelin.com/contracts/4.x/erc20))

+Here’s a brief rundown of how the mandatory standards apply to the creation of tokens.

+- TotalSupply: Outlines the total number of tokens to be created.

+- Approve: Helps to eliminate the possibility of counterfeit tokens being created by requiring approval of smart contract functions.

+- BalanceOf: Returns the total number of tokens held by an address, allowing users to check their balances.

+- TransferFrom: Allows for the automation of transactions when desired.

+- Transfer: Allows for the transfer of tokens from one address to another, like any other blockchain-based transaction.

+- Allowance: When a smart contract wants to execute a transaction, it has to be able to see the balance held by the Ethereum wallet trying to transact.
+The allowance function allows the contract to carry out the transaction if the user has sufficient balance or cancel the transaction if they do not.

+These six rules must be programmed into a token for it to be considered ERC20.
+(Source: [Sofi Learn](https://www.sofi.com/learn/content/what-is-erc20-token-standard/))

 ---